100 Notable alumni of

 -

-Dmitry Sergeyevich Likhachev was a Russian medievalist, linguist, and a former inmate of Gulag.
+Dmitry Sergeyevich Likhachev was a Russian medievalist, linguist, and an inmate of Gulag.
 During his lifetime, Likhachev was considered the world's foremost scholar of the Old Russian language and its literature.

 -